genxapi/genxapi/README.md

-# client-api-generator
+# GenxAPI

-> Automate, orchestrate, and release SDKs — bring your favourite generators.
+> Automate, orchestrate, and publish SDKs — faster.

-`client-api-generator` is a meta-orchestrator that delivers the “client API generator” experience without locking you to a single engine.
+`GenxAPI` is a meta-orchestrator that delivers the “client API generator” experience without locking you to a single engine.
 It discovers your OpenAPI-driven configuration, coordinates code generation for multiple clients, enforces semantic versioning, and pushes releases to GitHub and npm without bespoke scripts.
 First-party templates currently bundle Orval and Kubb adapters, and you can layer in custom engines through hooks or bespoke templates.

-> 💡 Configuration lives in `api-client-generatorrc.{json,ts}`.
+> 💡 Configuration lives in `genxapi.config.{json,ts}`.
 Commit it so local runs and CI pipelines stay aligned.

 ---